pyca/pynacl/docs/api/hashlib.rst

     .. attribute:: PERSON_SIZE

-        the maximimum size of the personalization
+        the maximum size of the personalization

     .. attribute:: SALT_SIZE

-        the maximimum size of the salt
+        the maximum size of the salt

 .. function:: scrypt(password, salt='', n=2**20, r=8, p=1,\